 Relation Dataset

-A relation dataset refers to a dataset used to store association relationships between objects in two datasets.
-This type of dataset can permanently store relationships between objects in one dataset and another, serving as an advanced management mechanism compatible with both spatial data and non-spatial data.
-For example, dataset A stores information on real estate units (parcels) within a specific administrative region (including real estate unit number, land use, area), while dataset B stores information on real estate rights holders (name, ID number, contact number, real estate unit number).
-By creating an association relationship between dataset A and dataset B based on the key field "real estate unit number," when browsing or querying a parcel in dataset A, you can instantly associate and retrieve all information about the corresponding rights holder.
-When urban planning involves land expropriation or use adjustment of a specific parcel, this association relationship enables precise and rapid notification to relevant rights holders for communication.
+For example, Dataset A stores information about real estate units (parcels) in a certain administrative region (e.g., real estate unit number, land use type, area), while Dataset B stores information about real estate right holders (e.g., name, ID number, contact number, real estate unit number).
+By establishing a relationship between Dataset A and Dataset B based on the key field "real estate unit number," users can instantly associate and retrieve all information about the right holder corresponding to a specific parcel when browsing or querying Dataset A. When urban planning involves land expropriation or land use adjustments for specific parcels, this association allows for precise and rapid notification to relevant right holders for communication.

-The key difference from a join table is that it can permanently save association relationships between objects in two datasets.
-Whereas using a join table only temporarily displays attributes of the related table and is limited to operations like SQL queries or SQL condition building; it cannot permanently save attributes of the referenced object.
+The key difference from a join table is that a relation dataset can permanently store the association between objects from two datasets.
+In contrast, using a join table only temporarily displays the attributes of the related table and is limited to operations such as SQL queries or SQL condition construction, without the ability to permanently store the attributes of referenced objects.